 We sell products manufactured by third parties and third-party merchants sell their products on our platform.
 Some of the products sold on our platform may be defectively designed or manufactured.
 Sales of such products could expose us to increasing liability associated with consumer protection laws in those areas, including product liability or health and safety claims relating to personal injury or illness, death, or environmental or property damage, and may require product recalls or other actions.
 Moreover, pursuant to applicable consumer protection laws in China, consumers or any third parties subject to such injury or damage may bring claims or legal proceedings against the e-commerce platforms as sellers of such products.
-Although we would have legal recourse against the manufacturer or third-party seller of such products, as applicable, under PRC law if the liabilities are attributable to the manufacturer or third-party seller, attempting to enforce our rights against the manufacturer or third-party seller, as applicable, may be expensive, time-consuming and ultimately futile.
+Although we would have legal recourse against the manufacturer or third-party seller, attempting to enforce our rights against the manufacturer or third-party seller, as applicable, may be expensive, time-consuming and ultimately futile.
 In addition, we do not currently maintain any third-party liability insurance or product liability insurance in relation to most of the products we sell.
 As a result, any material product liability claim or litigation could have a material and adverse effect on our business, financial condition and results of operations.
 Even unsuccessful claims could result in the expenditure of funds and managerial efforts in defending them and could have a negative impact on our reputation.